The Understanding, Management and support of Anger

 Articles & Resources

 We don’t always recognise that we are angry or enraged and certainly don’t recognise that we are always hitting out at others.
-However, the strength of this emotion can erode the relationships with those around us, our own sense of worth or if on the receiving end, destroy confidence, self esteem or even worse.
+However, the strength of this emotion can erode the relationships with those around us, our own sense of worth or if on the receiving end, destroy confidence, self-esteem or even worse.

 Anger can manifest from a number of complex sources, including a history of abuse, through to excessive stress levels.
 Some people who have a history of abuse can be quick to see current events as being abusive in nature and fall into familiar patterns of behaviour.
-Alternatively, a sense of being stressed and out of control can often lead to bouts of angry behavior.
+Alternatively, a sense of being stressed and out of control can often lead to bouts of angry behaviour.

 What is for sure is that extreme levels of anger can create highly complex emotions for both the person struggling with out of control anger.
 But also for the person who is in receipt of such extreme emotions.
 We may have been the victim of anger based outbursts, either in the workplace or at home.
 Or alternatively we may recognize our own anger issues, whichever reality we recognise, a counselling or CBT based approach can be extremely helpful.